 Gothic Travel Ratings

 Great history, great price, good food, good room and more than enough chills.
 That said, my bathtub wobbled, there’s a bit more self-promotion around the place than necessary, which gives the tavern a bit of a tacky feel at times, and some of the antiques are a bit more like 20th century Americana kitsch.
-Still, the bourbon helps one ignore that, so if you’re a fan of bourbon, feel free to add another crypt.
-Otherwise, four crypts with bullets.
+Still, the bourbon helps one ignore that.